Sandjan/RSE-pytorch-musicnet/README.md

 This repository contains an implementation of the RSE network for the MusicNet task, which is based on https://github.com/Aroksak/RSE.

-but is more similar to the original Tensorflow code: https://github.com/LUMII-Syslab/RSE
+but is much more similar to the original Tensorflow implementation: https://github.com/LUMII-Syslab/RSE

 # Current Status